utds3lab/multiverse/README.md

 # Multiverse

 *Multiverse* is a static binary rewriter with an emphasis on simplicity and correctness.
-It does not rely on heuristics to perfrom its rewriting, and it attempts to make as few assumptions as possible to produce a rewritten binary.
+It does not rely on heuristics to perform its rewriting, and it attempts to make as few assumptions as possible to produce a rewritten binary.
 Details about Multiverse can be found in the paper "Superset Disassembly: Statically Rewriting x86 Binaries Without Heuristics."

 Multiverse currently supports 32-bit and 64-bit x86 binaries.